godzie44/BugStalker/doc/DAP.md

 ### DAP messages not appearing in logs

 1. Use `--dap-log-file <PATH>` to specify log file
-2. Use `--dap-trace` flag to enable message tracing
-3. Ensure the path is writable: `touch /tmp/test.log` to verify
+2. Ensure the path is writable: `touch /tmp/test.log` to verify

 ## Testing